 The filthy insides of the Z8896.
 The lamp holder support is loose and so the lamp leans to one side.
 I couldn't use the flash on the lantern as the reflector kept reflecting it - despite having a thick layer of spider webs!)
 I am going to clean it soon, so hopefully it should look better.

-I was so shocked at the state of the live wire into the lantern that I had to get a photograph of it!
+I was so shocked (not literally, in an 'electrical' sense!) at the state of the live wire into the lantern that I had to take a photograph of it!
 The insulation that was in the lantern has been almost completely fried.
-The section at the top was covered by the cable clamp and so was not affected as badly as the other sections.
+The section at the top was covered by the cable clamp and so was not affected as badly as the other sections were.

-The cleaned Z8896, resting in a baking tray (a very good method of stopping the lantern from rolling over!)
+The cleaned Z8896, resting in a baking tray (a very effective method of stopping the lantern from rolling over!)

 Thanks to Davy Warren for sending me a bowl without any yellowing on it at all!
 (17.1.04)